RebootJeff/rebootjeff.github.io/source/_posts/2013-10-15-hackr-diary-a-visit-from-pamela-fox-re-backbone.markdown

 ## General Code-Related Nuggets

 - Don't optimize prematurely.
 Performant code is harder to read.
 Making code harder to read early on can be annoying.
+I wonder if Pamela is pro-[guard operator](/blog/2013/09/25/hackr-diary-first-impressions/#guard-operator) or anti-guard operator.

 - [RequireJS](http://requirejs.org/) kills your foolish usage of global vars.
 Perhaps I should use it.